onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 > "An effective accounting of the economy and politics would be a revolutionary act." - [Samo Burja](https://youtu.be/A3Zd2K0BJoI?t=7136)

+we invented writing mainly for accounting purposes

+reread the paper from francis about alignment & self-organization in communicating groups?

 > "Your margin is my opportunity." - [Jeff Bezos](https://www.goodreads.com/quotes/706779-your-margin-is-my-opportunity)
 Your conspicuous consumption is our opportunity

+we need an ideal towards which to strive towards - as a society, and as males and females

+if we have a weighted causality graph and we have goals - we also have a morality structure - we can assign valence to any single thing that's part of that causality graph

 Differentiation and specialization coupled with alignment and integration